batufidan/Tesla-Clone/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run if you want to live: https://tesla-clone-4060c.web.app/

 ### `npm start`